PinkTaxWatch/pinktaxwatch-data/README.md

 * no promotional pricing
 * no loyalty-card discounts
 * current-price lifetime calculations do not model future inflation
+* income reference data lags retail price observations by approximately 18 months due to Eurostat publication cycles — this may slightly overstate affordability burden in markets with rapid recent wage growth

 The dataset should be interpreted as: